Apicurio/apicurio.github.io/_posts/2026-03-26-universal-oauth-with-dex.md

 **Two-client architecture** — Both `appClientId` and `uiClientId` are set to `apicurio-registry-ui` (the public Dex client).
 The browser-based UI uses `oidc-client-ts`, which cannot securely hold a client secret.
 If you use a confidential client for the UI, the token exchange will fail with `Invalid client credentials`.
 The backend validates JWT signatures via the JWKS endpoint and doesn't need a client secret.
 The separate confidential client (`apicurio-registry`) is kept for CLI/API token exchange via curl or scripts.

 **UI scope with `groups`** — The `APICURIO_UI_AUTH_OIDC_SCOPE` env var adds `groups` to the scope the UI requests from Dex.
 Without this, the default scope (`openid profile email`) doesn't include groups, and Dex won't put group membership in the token.
 RBAC then denies all write operations because it can't determine the user's role.
+We verified this on a live cluster with Dex v2.45.1 and the OpenShift connector: tokens include the `groups` claim with the user's OpenShift group memberships, and Apicurio successfully resolves roles (e.g. `registry-admins`) for RBAC authorization.

 **Explicit `redirectUri`** — Without this, `oidc-client-ts` uses `window.location.href` as the redirect URI for silent token refresh.
 After the initial login, the URL may still contain `?code=...&state=...` query parameters, which don't match any registered redirect URI in Dex, causing a 400 error.